by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 1: Soak the short-grain rice with hot water for 30 minutes and set aside.

-STEP 2: Soak the tamarind (tsamiya) for 10 minutes with hot water too and set aside.
+STEP 2: Soak the tamarind (tsamiya) for 10 minutes with hot water and set aside.
 Then;

-STEP 3: Get your powered guinea corn; pour water in it until it turns to something like a paste, but more watery.
-If you are using the one in paste, just add in a little water and mix well.
-Set aside too.
+STEP 3: Get your powered guinea corn; pour water into it until it turns into something like a paste, but more watery.
+If you are using the one in paste, just add a little water and mix well.
+Set aside, too.

 STEP 4: Get a clean bowl and pour in the roasted groundnut paste.
-Stir it gently and it is properly mixed.
-Then add more water to it until it turns very water for sieving ease.
+Stir it gently, and it is properly mixed.
+Then add more water to it until it turns very watery for sieving ease.

 STEP 5: Get a sieve and sieve it into a clean pot.
 You can repeat the sieving if you feel it is not smooth enough for you.